hbatistuzzo/Covid_SQL/README.md

 ORDER BY 2,3
 ```

+> __Warning__ By 2022 the sum value of new_vaccinations has exceeded 2,147,483,647 people.
+So instead of converting it to "int" as before, we will need to convert to "bigint".

 The special 2nd line in the previous query repeats the total of vaccinated people FOR each location EVERY day i.e.

 | Location   | date                    | new_vaccinations | total_vaccinations |